CrocoFactory/sensei/docs/learn/http_requests.md

     client = httpx.Client(base_url='https://api.example.com')
     ```

-- **`timeout`**: Defines how long the client should wait for a response before timing out.
+- **`timeout`**: Defines how long the client should wait for the response before timing out.
 You can set both connect and read timeouts.

     ```python
     timeout = httpx.Timeout(connect=5.0, read=10.0)